 The answer is a very Hearty Happy YES !! 🙂

-Many of us have busy lives, with work, household chores, school runs, afterschool activity and a string of daily errands to accomplish!
+The times have changed with working moms and dads, household chores, school runs, afterschool activity and a string of daily errands to accomplish!

 If you have been following my blog or on social media, you may have noticed that I call myself a ‘lazy cook’.